10 Examples of How German Relative Pronouns Can Help You Reach Fluency

 10 Examples of German Relative Pronouns in Action

-Translation: The man who drove is my father.
+Translation: The woman who is singing is my mother.

-2. Das ist der Typ, der Musik spielt.
+2. Das ist der Typ, der Gitarre spielt.

-Again, Typ (guy) is a masculine noun so the relative pronoun is der.
+Typ (guy) is a masculine noun, again in the nominative case, so the relative pronoun is der.

 There’s some more verb action to note in the example: Verbs in relative clauses always have to be sent to the end of the clause.

-This is a very strange thing for native speakers to comprehend as our verbs are stuck in one place.
-If we were to literally translate the above sentence into English it’d read “That’s the man who music plays.”
+This is a very strange thing for native English speakers to comprehend as our verbs are stuck in one place.
+If we were to literally translate the above sentence into English it’d read “That’s the man who guitar plays.”
 Sounds weird!
-But, verbs get sent to the ends of clauses quite a bit in German, so make sure you know exactly where your verbs in your spoken and written German should be placed!
+But verbs get sent to the end of clauses quite a bit in German, so make sure you know exactly where your verbs in your spoken and written German should be placed!

-For this relative clause, we need to use the masculine relative pronoun because Mensch is a masculine noun.
+For this relative clause, we need to use the masculine relative pronoun because Mann is a masculine noun.
 So that’d be der right?
 Ah, not in this case!

-Case rules in German also apply to relative pronouns.
+Luckily, all the other articles stay the same in the accusative case, so it’s just those pesky masculine nouns you need to watch out for.
 Here’s a quick review of the two most basic cases in German, the nominative and accusative, in case you need a little refresher.

 4. Sie ist ein Mensch, dem man nicht helfen kann.